 “Enterprise-ready” is an endless topic.
 In this post, we'll talk specifically about why it's important for product teams to embrace enterprise-ready work.
 This means looking at enterprise-ready not as a chore or a checkbox, but as one of the highest-leverage things you can do for your business.

 Whether you practice product-led growth, top-down sales, or some mix of both (hint: it's almost always this last one,) at some point you'll need to become enterprise-ready.

 - User management.
-How you help these customers manage your applications alongside the countless other vendors they use everyday.
+How you help customers manage your applications alongside the countless other vendors they use every day.
 A good signal that you need to be enterprise-ready is that you start to spend more time in your sales process talking to IT department managers and CIOs.
-The questions shifts from "should we use this across our organization?" to "how will we use and manage this across our organization?"
-For many product-led growth organizations that find themselves with multiple self-serve accounts within a large enterprise, it's often poor user management and directory sync controls that keep you from winning the enterprise-wide deal that means everyone with an organization will have access to your product by default.
+The question shifts from "should we use this across our organization?" to "how will we use and manage this across our organization?"

 For many product teams enterprise-ready work can feel like a chore.
 It's not core to the product.
 The requirements sound different for each enterprise buyer.
 You have to sift through ancient documentation just to understand what it is you need to do.

 While this was true in the past, now there are tools that abstract away the pesky parts of supporting enterprise-ready features.
 It's never been easier to get to enterprise-ready, and, for SaaS and usage-based products, the benefits have never been clearer.

 Next, we'll walk through a few enterprise-ready features and the notifications that power them.

 The why and how of two-factor authentication (2FA) itself is a topic that deserves an article on its own, and for that we recommend this post by the good people at Twilio.